 My Dog Has Tapeworms, How Should I Clean My House?
 Vet-Approved Guide

-Cleaning up after tapeworms requires several steps, including treating your pup for tapeworms, clearing up the flea infestation, and doing a deep clean of your home.
+Cleaning up after tapeworms requires several steps, including treating your pup for tapeworms, clearing up the flea infestation, and doing a deep cleaning of your home.
 You will also need to treat your yard if you have one.
 This is a big job, but it’s necessary to remove the tapeworms and prevent another bout.

 What Are Tapeworms?